sarahciston/codingcare/posts/0critintro.md

 ### Queer feminist infrastructures, technocraft, and handmade media praxis

->"resistance in the materials" (positive, from tools we made, or lazy/negative a learning curve as an outsider) (Nowviskie, from methodologies class)
+>"resistance in the materials" (positive, from tools we made, or lazy/negative a learning curve as an outsider) (Nowviskie, from methodologies class) (Sennett?)

 (body performance art histories, queer toy cameras)